NorimasaYoshida/CurveToolWithCMRegion/README.md

 # CurveToolWithCMRegion
-Cubic Bezier curve tool with curvature monotonocity regions

-This repository contains prototype code for a curve tool
+This repository contains prototype code for a curve tool with visualizing the curvature monotonicity region.

+# How to use

+- Click then drag to draw a curve. <BR>
+- Press ENTER or cntrl+click to end the curve.
+- Drag to move a control ponit with its two associated points.
+- Press Alt (or Option for Mac) and move a control point to make the curve G^0.
+- Select a control point and press Delete to delete three consecutive points.
+Click again to deselect.
+Use arrow keys to translate and +/- to scale.
+The purple region indicates that that the curvature will be monotonically varying for the left(previous) curve.
+The cyan region indicates the region for the right(next) curve.

+Try the online demo ********

 # Licence
-The code in this repository i licenced under ther terms of Apache-2 license.
+The code in this repository is licenced under ther terms of Apache-2 license.

 # Contributions
 Contributioons are welcome.